echoedinvoker/vue/2-dom-interaction/30-watcher/memo.md

 ## **Vue option - 'watch'**

+> The 'computed' we introduced earlier was the addition of dependency to 'methods', and the 'watch' we introduce next is a further evolution of dependency, focusing more on property changes.

 ![Alt intro watch](pic/01.jpg)

 ![Alt watch other property change](pic/02.jpg)

 ![Alt explain  in page](pic/03.jpg)

+### _fix little problem with native JS concept_

 ![Alt but problem](pic/04.jpg)

 ![Alt add condition logic](pic/05.jpg)

+### _value_

 ![Alt intro value arg](pic/06.jpg)